The Electric Company: Show numbering

 Comedian, actor and writer Paul Dooley created the series and served as head writer.
 A total of 780 episodes were produced in the show's six-season run, 130 per season.
 As with Sesame Street, each episode of The Electric Company was numbered on-screen instead of using traditional episode titles.
 Seasons One through Four were numbered 1–520 (1971–1975).
 Season five was numbered 1A–130A (1975–1976), while season six was numbered 1B–130B (1976–1977).
 The last two seasons were designated as such because they were designed as year-long curricula for schools.

 Starting with season three, a show's number would be presented in the sketch-of-the-day teaser segment, a parody of soap-opera teasers, which would highlight a particular sketch that would be shown during that episode.
 The voice of a cast member would say a variant of, "Today on The Electric Company, the so-and so says, '(bleep)'," and the action would freeze as the graphic of the word of the day (or a card with the word of the day printed on it) became visible to viewers.
-The redacted words were replaced by a series of Minimoog sounds roughly mimicking the modulation of the word or phrase in question so children could guess them.
+The redacted words were replaced by a series of Minimoog sounds that roughly mimicked the modulation of the word or phrase in question so children could guess them.
 The still action would linger on the screen for several seconds, then fade to black, where the show number would become visible in a Scanimate animation in a random color.
 The music for this segment was a repetitive, funky instrumental groove featuring a call-and-response between horns and a scratchy wah-wah electric guitar.

 The next-show teaser, which was introduced in season two without music, worked in the same way, and usually used a different take of the music heard during the sketch-of-the-day teaser, except that the voice said "Tune in next time, when...," and there was no show number shown.